Sutharsan2703/MarchOrganicChat/README.md

 Modules:

 Admin
--Supervises the messages , if necessary (Right to make necessity Actions)
+- Supervises the messages , if necessary (Right to make necessity Actions)

 Personal chat
--Sender
+- Sender
--Receiver
+- Receiver

 Commune Chat
 - Space Creator
-- Space Members
+- Message sender
-- Space messenger
+- Message
 - Space Audience

 DataBase:

-Registration
+ - Register		- > Registration
-PersonalChat
+ - PersonalChat	- > Text communication (One to One)
-Sender
+ - PersonalFiles	- > Sharing images (One to One)
-Receiver
+ - Commune		- > Creation of Commune
-CommunalChat
+ - CommuneMembers	- > Joining members to the Commune
-Message
+ - Message		- > Image sharing to the Commune
-Report
+ - TextMessage	- > Text messages to the Commune
-Admin
+ - Report 		- > Creation of report by user & verified by Admin